List of The Wheel of Time characters: Nynaeve al'Meara

 In The Eye of the World, Nynaeve al'Meara is the Wisdom, or healer, of Emond's Field.
-In the aftermath of the Trolloc attack, she tracks her friends and joins them on their journey, learning along the way that she is able to channel the One Power as well.
+In the aftermath of the Trolloc attack, she tracks her friends and joins them on their journey, learning along the way that she can channel the One Power as well.
 She and Egwene al'Vere become Aes Sedai novices in The Great Hunt, but are lured away to Falme by the treacherous Liandrin Guirale.
 Nynaeve and fellow novice Elayne Trakand escape capture by the Seanchan, and eventually manage to rescue a captive Egwene.
 One of the most powerful channelers of her time, Nynaeve's skill with healing leads her to join the Yellow Ajah of the Aes Sedai.
 She eventually discovers methods for healing those who have been severed from the One Power.
 She marries the Warder Lan Mandragoran, King of Malkier.

 Nynaeve is portrayed by Zoë Robins in the Wheel of Time television series adaptation.